Win A Year's Supply Of Kiln Dried Logs

 How To Use Them For Best Results

-All our briquettes perform best when added to an already established fire.
+All our briquettes & heat logs perform best when added to an already established fire.
 Their dense structure and low moisture content mean they ignite most efficiently when placed onto a warm, glowing bed of embers.
 Once they’re burning, you can easily control heat output by adjusting your stove’s air vents, opening them for a stronger flame or reducing airflow for a slower, longer burn.

 However, if you would like to light a fire using briquettes or Heat Logs, a simple method works well: